FLYSTEPHEN/DJ-Newweb/README.md

-# Web of the final project of COMM 7080
+# The webpage of the final project of COMM 7780 HONG KONG BAPTIST UNIVERSITY
+- Please browse the page [here](https://flystephen.github.io/DJ-insight/)
+- This is the webpage of our COMM 7780 HONG KONG BAPTIST UNIVERSITY course([2018 Course Openbook]( https://github.com/hupili/python-for-data-and-media-communication-gitbook/)).
+The repo of dataset is [here](https://github.com/ConnorLi96/survival-guide-of-data-journalist).

 **References**

 - [Online News Association](https://careers.journalists.org/jobs/?keywords=data+OR+journalist&page=1)